AstroTechies/astroneermodding/docs/guides/customRoutines.rst

 Load your new ``000-MyCustomRoutine-0.1.0_P.pak`` file into AstroModLoader Classic.
 Ensure that "Enable custom integrator routines" is checked under "Settings..." within AstroModLoader Classic.

 You can view the integrator's output log by opening the ``%localappdata%\AstroModLoader\ModIntegrator.log`` file in any text editor.
-You should be able to see the following lines near the bottom of the log file:
+You should be able to see the following lines near the bottom of the log file, or similar:

 .. code-block:: text